 All points will be assigned by the NCGA ONLY based on the official results provided by the tournament.

-***Players keep in mind, important changes have been made to the Points Policies for the 2019 season.
+***Players keep in mind, important changes were made to the Points Policies for the 2019 season.
 These changes are still active for the 2020 portion of the season.
 Among them: If a tournament does not have a points total associated with it, that means it is a “live tournament.”
 A “live tournament” will be between 50-200 points, depending on the size of the field when play begins.
 If you have any questions, please call 831-625-4653.